ssrsreenidhi/My-Profile/README.md

 # My-Profile
 TJHSST '21.
-Part of the TJHSST neuro science research lab , would like to pursue career related to Biological engineering.
-Completed two summer internship in ASSIP program in GMU in Bio engineering department, Currently involved in NIH funded Bio Imaging analytics.
-I am a classial pianist with active interest in Basket Ball in Lacrosse.
+I'm an aspiring bioengineer-advocate.
+I'm currently involved in the TJHSST neuroscience research lab, where I'm conducting a project on multiple sclerosis protein biomarkers.
+I've completed two summer internship under ASSIP at George Mason University in Bioengineering departments and am currently involved in NIH-funded Bioimaging research.
+Apart from  my academic pursuits, I'm heavily involved in health presentations and literary outreach, piano (both pop and classical), and lacrosse.